Ginger-Leo/Philosophers/README.md

 2. Forks have to be accessed from the overseer.
 The mutex is being initialized by the overseer struct, so any attempt of initializing through the data/philosophers struct will end up causing a segmentation fault;
 3. The logic of philosopize() has been altered to allow first locking, and then entering the routine of the philosophers;
 4. So far we have accomplished to make a simple condition for death: when sleep is bigger than time to die;

+06.06.2024
+1. Segmentation fault around the forks unlocking;
+2. We are using the philosopher ID instead of a
 ```

 Things to do....